ICS491TeamLucio/lucio.github.io/index.md

 ESLint should run without generating any errors.

 It's significantly easier to do development with ESLint integrated directly into your IDE (such as IntelliJ).

-### JSDoc

-Bowfolios supports documentation generation with [JSDoc](http://usejsdoc.org/).
-The package.json file defines a script called jsdoc that runs JSDoc over the source files and outputs html to the ../../bowfolio.github.io/jsdoc directory.
-When committed, the index.html file providing an overview of all the documentation generate at that point in time is available at [http://bowfolios.github.io/jsdocs](https://bowfolios.github.io/jsdocs/).

-### Branches

-If another team decides to use UHPool...

-Master branch...

-Branch format index-00...

 ### Survey
 We used an online survey to find suggestions and our target area for people to use our app @ https://goo.gl/forms/Sn69DvwC8G04OhqN2